TechEmpower/FrameworkBenchmarks/ninja-resin/README.md

 That means all stuff you change in ninja-resin should also be applied to ninja-standalone and vice-versa.

+## Contributors and thanks

+ * kpacha - Kudos to kpacha for creating the initial TE benchmark suite for Ninja!
+ * raphael - Updating and maintenance of Ninja TE benchmarks
+ * martin-g - Many thanks for fixing the issue with resin persistence.xml.
+Awesome!

 ## Test URLs
 ### JSON Encoding Test